piirapolp/assignment/README.md

 ## Running the Service (Docker Compose)
 ### Prerequisite
 Please paste mock sql files in to directory `scripts/mysql` so it can be inserted into DB when executing docker compose.
-Mock sql file can be found at https://drive.google.com/drive/folders/1Htg0KFHUgU8jrdGwGEdIbSs99z7I_JPC filename `mock.zip`.
+Mock sql file can be found in https://drive.google.com/drive/folders/1Htg0KFHUgU8jrdGwGEdIbSs99z7I_JPC filename `mock.zip`.
-Please download and extreact it to `scripts/mysql` directory.
+Please download and extract it to `scripts/mysql` directory.

 ### Running the Service
 Build the project